aajuvonen/octave-rxt/README.md

 The following sequence sequence avoids having RxT's routines in the same folder with `octave-networks-toolbox`'s, and allows using RxT's graphs in `octave-networks-toolbox`'s routines:

-1. Copy `octave-networks-toolbox` to RxT's directory (e.g., by running `git clone https://github.com/aeolianine/octave-networks-toolbox`).
+1. Clone `octave-networks-toolbox` (e.g., `git clone https://github.com/aeolianine/octave-networks-toolbox`).
-2. Rename the `octave-networks-toolbox/` directory to `private/`.
-This allows Octave to run the scripts.
-3. Navigate to `rxt/private/` and run Octave (e.g., `octave --gui`).
-Use `cd ..` in Octave to navigate to `rxt/`
+2. In Octave run `rxt.m` and, for example, `source example/aeronautical_interference.m`
-4. Run `rxt`, navigate back to `private/` with `cd private/`, and run `testAllFunctions` to see which `octave-networks-toolbox` routines work with your version of Octave.
+3. Navigate to `octave-networks-toolbox/` run `testAllFunctions` to see which `octave-networks-toolbox` routines work with your version of Octave.

-`example/aeronautical_interference.m` will be used in the following examples as a data source source.
-Run for example `linkDensity(graph_node_jsr)` to confirm that routines are accessible correctly.
+4. Run for example `linkDensity(graph_node_jsr)` to confirm that routines are accessible correctly.
 To find strongly connected components, run `tarjan(adj2adjL(graph_node_jsr))`.

 ### What is the ITS path loss model?

 Calculate path loss using ITS by running `calc_node_path_loss_its.m`

 It's a poor man's curve-fitted approximation of ITU-R P.528-5.
-The model is fairly usable in the frequency range of around 100-400 MHz and in altitudes some hundreds of meters above the ground.
+The model is fairly usable in the frequency range of around 100-600 MHz and in altitudes some hundreds of meters above the ground.

 The model has two primary perks over FSL:
 1. Estimation of time availability in line-of-sight propagation